tirta-ir/public-study-workspace/JavaScript/JavaScript - A Simplistic TCP Finite State Machine (FSM)/readme.md

 - If a transition exists, it updates the state to the next state.
 - If no transition exists, it returns "ERROR".
 After iterating over all events, it returns the final state.

+## Disclaimer
+This sub-repo provides a solution and explaination for a **4th Kyu Kata in Code Wars**.
+The content provided in this document is solely for the purpose of training my coding skills.

+Any explaination and description is shared for educational purposes and isn't intended for cheating on Code Wars attempt.
+Feel free to learn from it.